mr-martinsosa/admin-panel/README.md

-# README
+# Admin Panel

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+A webapp based Administration Panel to manage students, teachers and courses.

+Packages used:

-* Ruby version
+* Ruby

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Rails 5.2.0

-* ...
+* ActiveRecord